-Many TCP sources tend to be greedy so that a window limit might not be enforceable by the network to control the TCP rate.
+However, a window limit is not enforceable by the network to control the TCP rate.
 TCP sources respond to packet loss by reducing the source congestion window by one-half, and then increasing it by one segment size every round trip.
 As a result, the average TCP window can be controlled by packet discard at specific CWND values.

-Figure 2 shows how the source TCP congestion window varies when a single segment is lost at a particular value of the congestion window.
-The figure is the CWND plot of the simulation of the configuration shown in Figure 3 with a single TCP source (N=1).
+Figure 3 shows how the source TCP congestion window varies when a single segment is lost at a particular value of the congestion window.
+The figure is the CWND plot of the simulation of the configuration shown in Figure 4 with a single SACK TCP source (N=1).
 The figure shows four different values of the window at which a packet is lost.
-The round trip latency for the connection is 30 ms.
+The round trip latency (RTT) for the connection is 30 ms. The window scale factor is used to allow the TCP window to increase beyond the 64K limit.